Foundryborne/daggerheart/CONTRIBUTING.md

 ### Community Translations

-Please note that we are not accepting community translations in the main project at this time.
+Please note that we are not accepting community translations in the main project.
 Instead, community translations should be published as a module.

 ---